bt3gl/Curated_JavaScript_and_Frontend/README.md

 # 🦄 YYGGTJSFSS: Yeah, You Gotta Get the JS Frotend 🌈 Straight 🦄

-A repository for those who postponed JS, React, GraphQL and all that 🌈 to 2019.
+A (unorganized) repository with snippets and references, for those who postponed JS, React, GraphQL and all that 🌈 to 2019.

 ------